 - Lead time (how long before arrival do they book)

 - No show ratio

-Once you have a good grip on market segments you can start to decide which groups your business wants to focus on more, and which to close out at different times of the year.
-By drilling down further you might realise certain segments have higher cancellation rates and you could want to resist marketing to them.
+Once you have a good understanding on market segments you can start to decide which groups your business wants to focus on more, and which to close out at different times of the year.
+By doing a deeper dive analysis, you might realise certain segments have higher cancellation rates and you could want to resist marketing to them.